divyav124/cs269i/README.md

 All you need to do is to write a strategy.py file and add it to exampleStrats.
 No need to change any existing files.

 When submitting to gradescope, you only submit strategy.py, no other files are needed.

+For any questions, feel free to make a post on edstem.